 Capitalism is an economic system where private individuals and businesses own the means of production.
 The production levels and prices of goods and services are based on free market competition, not a central government or regulating body.
 Investments are determined by private decisions.

 The word capitalism comes from capital, which refers to resources (goods, money, property, etc.) that are used to produce more wealth.
-A capitalist is someone who practices capitalism by using his or her resources to make more resources.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+A capitalist is someone who practices capitalism by using his or her resources to make more resources.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 How capitalism works